sanjayyepuri/DocklessVehicleTraffic/README.md

 https://data.austintexas.gov/api/views/jqhg-imb3/rows.csv?accessType=DOWNLOAD

 ## Running the notebook
-Change the path to this repository in `start_docker.sh`
+Make sure you have Docker installed and running.
+Then change the path to this repository in `start_docker.sh` and run the script.